ahmadibis/portfolio/README.md

 - This would contain skills section
 - This would contain education section
 - This would contain project section
-- This would contain a contact me section
+- This would contain a contact me section.